G4l43r/lpthw-cn/ex1.rst

 Extra Credit
 ============

-You will also have extra credit you should do to make sure you understand each exercise.
+You will also have ``Extra Credit``.
+The Extra Credit contains things you should *try* to do.
+These extra credit questions are optional, so if you hit one that you can't solve, mark it for later and skip it for now.
 For this exercise, try these things:

 1. Make your script print another line.
 2. Make your script print only one of the lines.